14 tips to be more productive at work and in your private life

 In addition, this will be helpful when you experience decreased confidence and motivation.

-This will be your antidote to quickly regain confidence in your abilities and move quickly to action.
+This will be your antidote to quickly renew confidence in your abilities and move quickly to action.

 Now that you understand the importance of keeping a written record of your successes and learnings to be more productive, you can move on to the eighth tip, which is to eliminate what takes you out of energy and reinforce what brings you some.